lukamircetic/flappybirdneuralnet/README.md

 - [ ] Add Toggle for Population Size and others
 - [ ] Add some styles to the page

 also i would like to implement this code onto my website

+Note//Disclaimer:
+The lukamircetic.github.io/flappybirdneuralnet/tensorflowflappy -- is the location of the tensorflow model, however it is running really slow online for some reason